-

 I’ve been following recently on a forum of dozens of very high-level software engineers and managers looking for and sharing job hunting tips.
 Here is an example of the sort of thing they are regularly posting.

-(Reprinted with permission.)
-A snakey diagram of someone's job hunt.
 Now your numbers will of course be very different, but at a bare minimum this is the sort of thing you should be able to generate at any point in time and with little effort.
 This does not mean “I can check my email and see where I applied” or “well Indeed has this nice tool to show you who has looked at your resume”.
 You have access to a lot more data than such tools offer!

 Remember those weekly accountability and commitment meetings I mentioned?
 Well these work best if you can set goals and discuss success in terms of numbers.
 Ideally, all of the following are things that you should be able to give weekly updates on.